FAQs

 • What is creosote, and why is it dangerous?

-Creosote is a highly flammable substance that builds up in your chimney flue from burning wood.
-Excessive creosote buildup can lead to chimney fires.
-Regular cleaning and maintenance can help prevent this.
+Creosote is a highly combustible residue that accumulates in your chimney flue when burning wood.
+The danger lies in its flammability, as excessive buildup can lead to chimney fires.
+Regular maintenance and cleaning are essential to prevent this hazard.

 • What are the signs of a chimney fire?